AmiiThinks/AlphaEx/README.md

 ```

-This id will be assigned by submitter automatically.
-The output will be written to `test/output/submit_<SLURM_ARRAY_TASK_ID>.txt`.
 In this simple example, each job outputs the `SLURM_ARRAY_TASK_ID` and the configuration filename `variables.json`.
+`SLURM_ARRAY_TASK_ID` will be assigned by submitter automatically.
+And the output will be written to `test/output/submit_<SLURM_ARRAY_TASK_ID>.txt`.

 From this project root directory run `python -m test.test_submitter` in the server.
 Since the total capacity of mp2 and cedar are less than the total number jobs you want to run,
- submitter can not submit all jobs to these two clusters at once.
+submitter can not submit all of the jobs to these two clusters at once.
-Instead, it will submit array jobs with array indices 0-2 to cluster mp2, and submit array jobs 3-4 to cluster cedar.
+Instead, it will submit array jobs with array indices 1-3 to cluster mp2, and submit array jobs 4,6,102 to cluster cedar.
 After that, it will monitor whether there are any submitted jobs finished.
-And if there are any, the submitter will submit same number of new jobs as the finished ones until all 10 jobs are submitted.
+And if there are any, the submitter will submit same number of new jobs as the finished ones until all of the 16 jobs are submitted.

-After all jobs are submitted, submitter will copy experiment results from a cluster to the server when the cluster finishes all jobs.
+After all jobs are submitted and one of the clusters finishes its all jobs, submitter will copy experimental results from that cluster to the server .
 And you can see your results in `test/output`

 ### Tips
 Since the server needs to keep running a program to monitor job status and submit new jobs.
-It may not be a good idea to use user's own laptop as the server because the laptop might not always have internet connection.
+It may not be a good idea to use your own laptop as the server because the laptop may lose internet connection.
-My suggestion is to use one cluster as the server and use program like screen to make
+Our suggestion is to use one cluster as the server and use a program like screen to make
-sure the monitor program runs in the background even if the user logout from the server.
+sure that the monitor program runs in the background even if you logout from the server.

 ## Sweeper
-Using sweeper, you can sweep all experiment variables using one click.
+Using sweeper, you can sweep all the experiment variables using one click.
 These
-variables can be algorithms, simulators, parameters etc.
+variables can be algorithms, simulators, parameters.
+You can define whatever you want as variables.

 To use sweeper, first define a json file which specifies all the combinations of variables that you want to sweep over.
 `cfg/variables.json` is an example: